Drehalas/nextjs-createdotearn-ui/README.md

-# Cr8AI
+# REKTIFIED

-Cr8AI is an innovative web application designed to simplify stablecoins and amplify rewards, offering a seamless and secure user experience for cryptocurrency enthusiasts.
+REKTIFIED is an innovative web application designed to simplify stablecoins and amplify rewards, offering a seamless and secure user experience for cryptocurrency enthusiasts.

 ## Features